Customize5773/Automatic-Chicken-Egg-Incubator-Machine/README.md

 ## Materials 🛠️

-Below is the list of essential materials and components required to build the hatching machine:

 - **Plywood**
   - Dimension: 40 cm (Length) x 25 cm (Width) x 30 cm (Height)
 - **Arduino Uno (R3)**